 At Hever Castle & Gardens we strive to ensure that all visitors have an enjoyable experience.
 Visitors with disabilities will be charged at the appropriate individual rate for ‘Castle & Gardens’ or ‘Gardens Only’.
 Their carer will be admitted free of charge.

 If you are unsure that access to the Castle building is suitable for you, we recommend that you purchase a ‘Gardens Only’ ticket and have a look at the Castle gatehouse to make your own assessment.
-Should you decide to visit the Castle you are able to upgrade your ticket at the Castle Entrance.

 For your own safety, we advise wheelchair and mobility scooters keep to the hard surfaced and shingle paths.